parallel-markets/handbook/conduct/anti-harassment.md

 Parallel is committed to maintaining a workplace free of unlawful harassment.
 Parallel strictly prohibits and does not tolerate unlawful harassment against employees, interns, whether paid or unpaid, independent contractors, or any other covered persons because of race, color, religion, creed, national origin, ancestry, sex, gender, gender identity or expression (including status as a transgender individual), age, sexual orientation (including actual or perceived heterosexuality, homosexuality, bisexuality, and asexuality), physical or mental disability (including gender dysphoria and similar gender-related conditions), citizenship, genetic information or predisposing genetic characteristics, marital status, familial status, domestic violence victim status, military status, including past, current, or prospective service in the uniformed services, or any other characteristic protected under applicable federal, New York, or local law.

 ## Sexual Harassment
-All Parallel employees, other workers, and their employees and representatives (including vendors, customers, subscribers,clients and visitors) are prohibited from harassing employees, interns, independent contractors, and other covered persons based on that individual’s sex, gender, sexual identity or transgender status and regardless of the harasser’s sex or gender.
+All Parallel employees, other workers, and their employees and representatives (including vendors, customers, subscribers, clients and visitors) are prohibited from harassing employees, interns, independent contractors, and other covered persons based on that individual’s sex, gender, sexual identity or transgender status and regardless of the harasser’s sex or gender.

 Sexual harassment means any harassment based on someone’s sex, gender, sexual orientation, sexual identity or transgender status.
 Sexual harassment can occur between any individuals, regardless of their sex or gender.
 Sexual harassment is considered a form of employee misconduct.
 Appropriate disciplinary action will be taken against individuals engaging in sexual harassment and against supervisory and managerial personnel who knowingly allow such behavior to continue.